ljatynu/TrustworthyCPI/README.md

 ## (b) Uncertainty estimation

+**This script evaluates the uncertainty estimation performance of the TrustworthyCPI model on the C.elegans and Human datasets.**

+(For the detailed description of this experiment, please refer to **4.4 Uncertainty Estimation Performance** in the paper.)

-- Run the script **"uncertainty_estimation_expirement/uncertainty_evaluation.py"** to filter out the trustworthy prediction datapoints and and only give the prediction results for them (For the detailed description of this experiment, please refer to **4.4 Uncertainty Estimation Performance** in the paper.):
+- Run the script [uncertainty_evaluation.py](uncertainty_estimation_expirement/uncertainty_evaluation.py) to filter out the trustworthy prediction datapoints and only give the prediction results for them.
+- Models and Datasets:
+    - Two models trained using Hunam and C.elegans have been saved in the `/results` folder.
+    - The test data is saved under the name `test_IndexVec_data.npy` in the corresponding `/data` folder (this is a data format that the model can directly input).
+- Uncertainty Estimation Process:
+    - (1) The model predicts the entire dataset.
+    - (2) Use `0.1, 0.15, ..., 0.95` as uncertainty thresholds for filtering.
+    - (3) Evaluate the proportion and accuracy of the filtered data points and prediction accuracy.
+- Note: The ratio of positive to negative sample points for all data is 1:5.

 <details>
   <summary>Click here for the results!</summary>